varshni27/sustainability-agent/README.md

 All dependencies are listed in requirements.txt.

 ## Appendix
-The one-pager delving into the design decisions and technical challenges can be found [here](https://www.notion.so/Emissions-Analysis-and-Insights-Agent-25fcadf03a6280dea9c2ca5898a8712b?source=copy_link)
+- The one-pager delving into the design decisions and technical challenges can be found [here](https://www.notion.so/Emissions-Analysis-and-Insights-Agent-25fcadf03a6280dea9c2ca5898a8712b?source=copy_link)
+- The streamlit app using my personal GoogleAI/Pinecone credentials can found [here]((http://172.20.10.3:8507))